The pandemic continues to cause unprecedented disruption across industries worldwide.

 There has been a considerable increase in the preference for purchasing eyewear through online channels over the past few years.
 Significant improvements in the e-commerce supply chain and the growing confidence of customers regarding online transactions have further strengthened the growth in this segment.
 Several online players are now offering improved shopping experiences to users by leveraging advanced technologies in their applications.
 They are integrating their services with product virtualization and facial analysis to recommend apt eyewear designs that suit the facial features of individual customers.
 They are also employing bot guides to assist buyers in navigating the product choices, thus enhancing their overall experience.
 Multiple vendors are now venturing into the brick-and-mortar business model to expand their consumer-base, whereas others are utilizing 3D printing technology to produce tailored frames for their customers.
 Additionally, the growing popularity of targeted ads and the mandatory lockdowns imposed by the government of numerous countries in the light of the rapid outbreak of the coronavirus disease (COVID-19) are facilitating the market growth in the online segment.
 Some of the other factors contributing to the market growth include the growing awareness regarding advancements in medical technology and the continual launch of innovative products.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global eyewear market report, along with forecasts for growth at the global, regional and country level from 2020-2025.
-Our report has categorized the market based on region, product, gender and distribution channel.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global eyewear market, along with forecasts at the global and regional level from 2022-2027.
+Our report has categorized the market based on product, gender and distribution channel.

 Breakup by Product:

-Spectacles represent the most commonly owned eyewear product, accounting for around three-fourths of the total market share.
+Spectacles represent the most commonly owned eyewear product, accounting for around three-fourths of the total global market.
 The increasing dependence of the masses upon electronic devices has led to a rise in eyesight disorders, thereby resulting in an increased demand for spectacles.

 Breakup by Gender: